OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 ## Development tools

-To develop your applications using OutSystems, developers need to install **Service Studio** and **Integration Studio** development tools on their desktops.
+To develop your applications using OutSystems, you must install **Service Studio** and **Integration Studio** development tools on your desktop.
-The latest version of the development tools are available in the [OutSystems downloads page](https://www.outsystems.com/Downloads/search/Development+Environment/11/).
+You can download the latest version of development tools from the [OutSystems downloads page](https://www.outsystems.com/Downloads/search/Development+Environment/11/).

 ### Service Studio